Part 4 of 5

 But breaking that loyalty to the larger American ideal – waking up from the American dream – is still the biggest obstacle.
 This is hardly an unusual problem.
 One of the early influences on German National Socialism was the situation of the Germans under the Austro-Hungarian Empire.
 They were the core of the state; they created the state and sustained it; but the state discriminated against them.
 The Empire’s priority was to hold it all together, to appease all the various squabbling ethnicities.
 The ruling Hapsburgs took the Germans for granted.

-One can see the same kind of situation with Russia today, where the somewhat conservative Putin sees his job as holding together Russia under and its various groups, not advancing the interests of the white Russian people.
+One can see the same kind of situation with Russia today, where the somewhat conservative Putin sees his job as holding Russia and its various groups together, not advancing the interests of the white Russian people.

 They created the empire.
 One of their greatest heroes was actually the first emperor, whom they later deified.
 They are the backbone of the army and the civil service.
 However, out of weakness, the Empire is forced to sign a treaty with a foreign race – here, elves, who force them to stop worshipping a Nord as a god.
 The elves believe they are uniquely chosen to lead the other groups – and to enforce this, they have a network of enforcers, spies, and watchdogs – which though not part of the government, supervise it and make sure the Nords don’t get any ideas.
 (Who does that sound like?)